-- 1.1 Northampton Partnership Homes (NPH) manage 11,376 properties on behalf of West Northamptonshire Council (WNC). - 1.2 This Policy links into NPH's corporate objectives.
+- 1.1 Northamptonshire Partnership Homes (NPH) manage more than eleven thousand properties on behalf of West Northamptonshire Council (WNC). - 1.2 This Policy links into NPH's corporate objectives.

 Vision:

 NPH provides homes which enable people to live happy and healthy lives in enriched communities.